Exhibits

 Doctor’s Office

 The Doctor’s Office exhibit, located in a former bathroom, has been transformed to resemble a visit to a doctor’s office.
 On display are medical tools and equipment that doctors from the region used.
-The history of local doctors is also highlighted in the exhibit.
+The exhibit also highlights the history of local doctors.